 TDA has high expectations regarding the punctuality of students in support of its core purpose and values.
 Punctuality demonstrates courtesy and commitment and ensures that students maximise their time in lessons and subsequent learning, academic achievement and progress.

 Students are expected to be in the classroom by the following times:

+- Tutor time 8:45am

-- Lesson 1 9:20am,
+- Lesson 1 9:20am

-- Lesson 2 10:20am
+- Lesson 2 10:25am

-- Lesson 3 11:20am
+- Lesson 3 11:30am

-- Lesson 4 12:20pm
+- Lesson 4 1:20pm

-- Lesson 5 2:05pm
+- Lesson 5 2:20pm